 - Hosting international conferences about the disorder

-The Centre is supported by funding from the , the and generous benefactors.
+The Centre is supported by funding from the National Health and Medical Research Council of Australia, the Australia Research Council and generous benefactors.